“Why on earth would you want to leave your city? It’s the place you’re from. It’s your home…”

 7.)
 Despite your best efforts to stay positive, it just drags you down

 People will tell you; “It’s not the place, it’s what you make it.”
 Deep down, every fibre of you knows it’s way more complex than that.
 Hey, I’m an optimist.
-You’ll never find me leaving a football match early when my team’s getting hammered because of it and my cup is usually half full.
-But I can’t pretend to love something that I don’t, can you?
+I can’t pretend to love something that I don’t, can you?
 Should you do that to yourself?

-Don’t put in on a pedestal.
-If you want to live in Paris/Sydney/Vancouver-make it happen!
-The chances are the same people who have moved to an awesome city had pretty much the same fears and doubts as you!
-I felt insanely jealous when I read my first travel blog.
+The chances are the same people who have moved to a brilliant city had pretty much the same fears and doubts as you.
+I felt incredibly jealous when I read my first travel blog.

 I’m acting on my jealousy, I’m using it.
 I want a piece of the pie – why should everyone else have all the fun?